 Please take note of the following services that the Town Clerks office provides and is able to continue:

 - Funeral Homes only- should you need a burial permit, please contact the Town Clerk at email@example.com

 - Marriage Intentions will be filed in the Town Clerk's office BY APPOINTMENT ONLY.

-- New/Renewals will be done by mail.
+- New/Renewals may be done by mail or BY APPOINTMENT.

 - Dog licenses can be renewed by mail.
 If you are licensing a new puppy, please include the rabies expiration date and your vet’s name on the Mail-In Form.